phillipells/front-end-developer-challenge/README.md

 Left click a talent to spend a point.
 Right click a talent to remove it and add a point.

 # TODOS
+- Get questions about implementation answered
-Add additional functionality
+- Add additional functionality
-Add Jest unit tests
+- Add Jest unit tests